 Some other prominent features of BatchMaster’s pharma ERP include batch inspection, support to rework of excess product into WIP, alternate finished goods, or even by-product for resale, multi-level batches,

 ERP brings in automation

 Besides, the software also records all activities and audits to a database for any future reference.
 The need for security and traceability for consumer products such as pharmaceuticals has never been this high before.
-And rightly so, a pharma ERP helps the manufacturers track the manufacture of batches from raw material to the finished article, thus fostering both traceability and transparency, and giving the manufacturers the ability to trace every product as quickly as possible if problems occur, and even for the audits.
+And rightly so, a pharma ERP helps the manufacturers track the manufacture of batches from raw material to the finished article—fostering both traceability and transparency.
+Also, it gives the manufacturers the ability to trace every product as quickly as possible if problems occur, and even for the audits.

 BatchMaster’s BMR (Batch Manufacturing Record) and MBR (Master Batch Record) functionalities come in handy in this regard.
-BMR are documents that help manufacturers ensure quality and regulatory requirements are achieved, while MBR are general manufacturing instructions – a prerequisite for cGMP – which lay foundation for a precise, detailed description of a pharmaceutical manufacturing operation.
+BMR are documents that help manufacturers ensure quality and regulatory requirements are achieved, while MBR are general manufacturing instructions – a prerequisite for cGMP – which lay the foundation for a precise, detailed description of a pharmaceutical manufacturing operation.

-Furthermore, using a pharma ERP software, regulatory requirements can be addressed, and Formula bills of material (BOMs), packaged and batch entry BOMs, batch sheet and ticket processing, private label, custom orders, bills of lading, and other manufacturing processes can be simplified.
+Furthermore, using pharma ERP software, regulatory requirements can be addressed, and Formula bills of material (BOMs), packaged and batch entry BOMs, batch sheet and ticket processing, private label, custom orders, bills of lading, and other manufacturing processes can be simplified.

-BatchMaster ERP for pharmaceuticals helps the manufacturers integrate all the processes such as planning, purchasing, sales, inventory, marketing, distribution, regulatory compliance etc., and allows their pharma manufacturing business to operate more efficiently and profitably.
+BatchMaster ERP for pharmaceuticals helps the manufacturers integrate all the processes such as planning, purchasing, sales, inventory, marketing, distribution, regulatory compliance, etc., and allows their pharma manufacturing business to operate more efficiently and profitably.
 Contact us today for more information.